SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 would only yield one loop.

-With this information in mind, I will present a final iteration of the video generation script.
+Here's one last iteration on the script, adapting it for use with pipes.
 Prior to the script's execution, `avconv` must be set to listen to the pipe;
 `avconv -f image2pipe -c:v png -i my_pipe -r 30 output.mp4`.